 The annual deer rut is quite the spectacle, one of nature's most majestic happenings and Dyrham Park is a great place to witness this.

 Every October at Dyrham Park the bucks battle it out for the top spot of master buck.
-They divide their time resting and fighting so don’t be surprised if you see bucks head to head in a rut or laying down around the park.
+They divide their time between resting and fighting so don’t be surprised if you see bucks head to head in a rut or lying down around the park.

 The annual deer rut helps decide the hierarchy of the herd, with a master buck and the tougher bucks attracting the females to create next year’s fawns.

-If you head to Dyrham Park in September, you may well see the bucks sat under horse chestnut trees as they bulk feed on conkers in preparation for the rut.
-You’ll notice that they’re a lot thicker set around the neck and shoulders than they are earlier in the year too.
+If you head to Dyrham Park in September, you may well see the bucks sitting under horse chestnut trees as they bulk feed on conkers in preparation for the rut.
+You’ll notice that they’re a lot more thick set around the neck and shoulders than they are earlier in the year.

 Witness the rut